nucleonpower/Dragonfly-Neutron-Python/README.md

   - `matplotlib`
   - (GUI uses Tkinter, which ships with most Python installers)
 - **Drivers (if needed)**:
-  - Arduino/USB‑UART drivers (e.g., FTDI, CH340).
+  - USB‑UART drivers (e.g. FTDI).
 Install the vendor driver if the port does not appear.

 ### Install the Python deps